The Local Governments Act gives the Village executive committee the mandate to maintain law, order and security.

 Note: The record of proceedings recorded in a local language is translated to English by the secretary of the Village Court.
 This is done because the official language of Court is English.

-What type of criminal cases are handled in a village Court (Legal Jurisdiction)?
+What type of civil cases are handled in a Village Court (Legal Jurisdiction)?

 How to report / institute a case before the Village Court?

 For one to report a case to the village Court, one needs to make a complaint or claim to the LC1 chairperson.
 The claim can be made in writing or orally.